Biden says he was wrong in comments about segregationists

 During an appearance Saturday at Essence Fest in New Orleans, an annual music and cultural conference that is the largest gathering of black women in the country, Harris pledged to fight the segregation that she said lingers today.

 “There’s still mandatory busing that exists today,” Harris said.
-“Because we had so much flight.segregation persists now not necessarily as a function of legislators.but just because there has been a drawing out of the resources in public schools.
+“Because we had so much flight. … Segregation persists now not necessarily as a function of legislator. … But just because there has been a drawing out of the resources in public schools.
 That is one of my highest priorities, and we have got to deal with that.”

 The technicalities of those arguments mattered little to J.A.
 Moore, a South Carolina state representative who is backing Harris and felt a personal connection to her story.
 Moore said his Aunt Loretta, who called him during the debate, was among an early group of black students to integrate a high school named for Strom Thurmond, a segregationist senator.